express-rate-limit/express-slow-down/README.md

 Plays nice with [Express Rate Limit](https://npmjs.org/package/express-rate-limit)

 Note: this module does not share state with other processes/servers by default.
-This module was extracted from Express Rate Limit 2.x and can work with any express-rate-limit store that supports the legacy/v1 store interface (v2 support is coming eventually):
+This module was extracted from Express Rate Limit 2.x and can work with any express-rate-limit store.

 ### Stores